Photo Content from Peter McLean

 When loyalties stretch to the breaking point and violence only leads to violence, when people have run out of food, and hope, and places to hide, do not be surprised if they have also run out of mercy.
 As the Pious Men fight shadowy foreign infiltrators in the backstreet taverns and gambling dens of Tomas's old life it becomes clear; the war is not over.

-It is only just begin
+It is only just beginning.

 Praise for PRIEST OF BONES

 “A charismatic and very more-ish book with solid prose and a strong voice.
 Priest of Bones is a story of organised crime with shades of The Godfather.
 It sounds grim and dark … and it is … but our priest of bones is quite the humanitarian for a ruthless crime lord.
-With high tempo action it’s just very fun to read.”
-Mark Lawrence, author Red Sister
+With high tempo action it’s just very fun to read.” ―Mark Lawrence, author Red Sister

-“I can safely say that this will be the book dark fantasy and grimdark fans will be raving about at the end of this year…[McLean] has presented a brilliant debut grimdark outing that is fascinating, gripping and has everything that I look for in a crime-focused novel.”
+“I can safely say that this will be the book dark fantasy and grimdark fans will be raving about at the end of this year…[McLean] has presented a brilliant debut grimdark outing that is fascinating, gripping and has everything that I look for in a crime-focused novel.” ―Fantasy Book Review

 “McLean’s writing is punchy and fast-paced…Anyone itching to read a high-stakes story should pick up this delightful combination of medieval fantasy and crime drama.” —Publishers Weekly

 “A pitch-perfect blend of fantasy and organized-crime sagas like Puzo’s The Godfather or Pileggi’s Wiseguy, this novel….is very, very hard to put down.
-Expect word of mouth support from fantasy fans to turn this one into a genre hit.”
-Booklist
+Expect word of mouth support from fantasy fans to turn this one into a genre hit.” ―Booklist

 “Priest of Bones is sure to be among the favorite reads for grimdark fantasy fans this year.” —Grimdark Magazine